Primary Sources

 http://digitaldurham.duke.edu/hueism.php?x=printedwork&id=214 [Start page]

-The Senate report was entitled "Semicentennial Anniversary of Act of Emancipation" (Senate Report No. 311; 62d Congress, 2d Session; Printed 5 February 1912).
-The bill is described in the report as follows:
+The Senate report was entitled "Semicentennial Anniversary of Act of Emancipation" (Senate Report No. 311; 62d Congress, 2d Session; Printed

 The bill proposes that the fiftieth anniversary of the emancipation of the Negro race in the United States by President Lincoln's proclamation shall be celebrated by an exposition to show the progress of the race during their first half century of freedom.

+This particular report was included in a different document that also pertained to the proposed bill: "Anniversary Celebration of Act of Emancipation; Speech of Hon.
+William O. Bradley" (Senate Document 602; 62d Congress, 2d Session; printed 23 April 1912)[Full text at Google Books or HathiTrust].
 The committee think that such an exposition will be of value by encouraging the negroes [sic] in the country toward thrift, industry, and effort to become more useful citizens; that it will be instructive to all the people of the country by pointing out the ways in which they can most practically and usefully help the negroes [sic] of the country to improve their condition. [pp.1-2]

 Du Bois's testimony is presented below verbatim and in its entirety.
 Note that the original source misspells several words, including misrepresenting one of his middle names.
 Also note that the word "Negro" was not usually capitalized in the original source.